Music plays an important role in our everyday lives. It can

-Music therapy uses these qualities and the musical components of rhythm, melody and tonality to provide a means of relating within a therapeutic relationship.
-In music therapy, people work with a wide range of accessible instruments and their voices to create a musical language which reflects their emotional and physical condition; this enables them to build connections with their inner selves and with others around them.
+Music Therapy uses the different elements of music, such as components of rhythm, melody and tonality, to provide a means of relating within a therapeutic relationship.
+A wide range of accessible instruments are used within sessions, and clients are encouraged to explore these and the use of their voice to create a musical language which reflects their emotional and physical condition.
+This enables connection to the inner self and to those around them.